Mamo-00/dat250assignment1/dat250-expass2.md

 right type of relationship and whether to use join column or not, but as I was coding it became clearer and clearer for me.

-### an explanation of how you inspected the database tables and what tables were created.
+### An explanation of how you inspected the database tables and what tables were created.
 I was not able to inspect the database as I had trouble figuring out how.
 The Database tab in intelliJ was not able to connect to the data source and I was getting this error:
 ```